-The Blue Cash Preferred® Card from American Express offers a $300 statement credit after you spend $3,000 in purchases on your new card within the first six months.
+The Blue Cash Preferred® Card from American Express offers 20% back on Amazon.com purchases on the Card within the first 6 months of Card Membership, up to $200 back.
+Plus, earn $150 back after you spend $3,000 in purchases on the Card within the first 6 months of Card Membership.
+You will receive cash back in the form of statement credits.
 You will also earn 6 percent back on the first $6,000 spent at U.S. supermarkets each year (then 1 percent), 6 percent back on select U.S. streaming services, 3 percent back on U.S. gas station purchases and transit and 1 percent back on other purchases.

 The card also comes with an introductory 0 percent APR on purchases for 12 months, before flipping to a variable APR of 13.99 percent to 23.99 percent.
-There is a $95 annual fee ($0 introductory annual fee for one year).
+There is a $95 annual fee ($0 introductory annual fee for the first year).